awsdocs/amazon-glacier-developer-guide/doc_source/uploading-archive-mpu.md

 ## Multipart Upload Process<a name="MPUprocess"></a>

-As described in [Uploading an Archive in Amazon S3 Glacier](uploading-an-archive.md), we encourage Amazon S3 Glacier \(S3 Glacier\) customers to use Multipart Upload to upload archives greater than 100 MB\.
+As described in [Uploading an Archive in Amazon S3 Glacier](uploading-an-archive.md), we encourage Amazon S3 Glacier \(S3 Glacier\) customers to use Multipart Upload to upload archives greater than 100 mebibytes \(MiB\)\.

 1. **Initiate Multipart Upload**